 This festival focuses on the talent of artists from all over the world, as well as local students, to create immersive experiences with light.
-As night falls, Poble Nou will be ignited by lights of every colour, as well as areas with light projections set to music and sound (in particular around the Disseny Hub Barcelona (the Design Museum) which is an amazing building with fountains around the edge).
-This year’s featured artist, Monique Savoie, is the founder of the Société des Arts Technologiques (SAT) of Montreal and will be showcasing a number of projects during the weekend.
+As night falls, Poblenou is ignited by lights of every colour, and includes areas with light projections set to music and sound – especially around the Disseny Hub Barcelona (the Design Museum).

 Where: Around the city centre, mainly in the Gothic Quarter

-Highlights of the celebration include showcases of Catalan traditions, such as Castells (human towers), gegants, correfocs – you can find our full explanation of these traditions in our blog from September 2018 – and sardanas.
-A “sardana” is a traditional dance that involves precise footwork and timing; the steps might look easy but it’s hard to do this perfectly!
+Highlights of the celebration include showcases of popular Catalan traditions, such as Castells (human towers), gegants, correfocs – you can find our full explanation of these traditions in our September blog – and sardanas.
+A sardana is a traditional dance that involves precise footwork and timing; the steps might look easy but it’s hard to do this perfectly!
 If you’re not around the weekend of this winter festival, you can see sardanas every Sunday in front of the Cathedral.

-The Cathedral, amongst other buildings (such as the Town Hall), opens its doors for free on February 12th, the official day of Santa Eulàlia, with the crypt under the Cathedral only opening on that special day.
-In the crypt you will find the ornate sarcophagus, carved in the 15th Century, which supposedly holds Eulàlia’s remains.
+The Cathedral, amongst other buildings (such as the Town Hall), opens its doors for free on February 12, the official day of Santa Eulàlia, with the crypt under the Cathedral only opening on that special day.
+In the crypt, you will find the ornate sarcophagus, carved in the 15th century, supposedly holding Eulàlia’s remains.

 When: Saturdays & Sundays

-Price: Varies from place to place, but a full menu will include: calçots, selection of meats, romesco sauce, bread, wine & water.
+Price: Varies from place to place, but a full menu will include: calçots, a selection of meats, romesco sauce (absolutely delicious!), bread, wine & water.

 If you haven’t come across the term “celebrity vegetable”, we are not surprised!
 However, it is possibly the best way to describe calçots, a vegetable that is eaten with great enthusiasm across Cataluña when they are in season (November to April).
 Try them in Barcelona in February.

-The calçot is a type of onion with a flavour somewhat similar to leeks.
-They are traditionally barbecued over an open flame until the outside layer of skin is blackened and the insides are soft; you then remove the burnt outer skin, dip the calçot in romesco sauce (traditional made with nuts such as almonds and hazelnuts, blended with roasted red peppers, tomatoes and other smoky delights) and lower it into your mouth from over your head.
+The calçot is a type of onion (akin to a big spring onion), with a flavour similar to leeks.
+They are traditionally barbecued over an open flame until the outside layer of skin is blackened and the insides are soft; you then remove the burnt outer skin, dip the calçot in romesco sauce – traditionally made with nuts such as almonds and hazelnuts, blended with roasted red peppers, tomatoes, and other smoky delights – and lower it into your mouth from over your head.

-Wherever you eat these, bibs and also usually gloves are provided, meaning this messy treat doesn’t spoil your clothes.
-People will usually eat 15 or so of these delicious things before the second course of the meal – that’s right, there’s a second course – which is a pile of grilled meats with bread and more romesco sauce.
+Wherever you eat these delicious calçots, bibs and gloves are usually provided so this messy treat doesn’t spoil your clothes.
+People usually down around 15 or so, before the second course of the meal – grilled meats with bread and more romesco sauce.

-Locals will buy all the ingredients and head out to the countryside in order to hold their own barbecues.
-If you’re on vacation, there are many restaurants across Barcelona in February that offer this treat, but if you want to really get into the spirit of the season, you should visit one of the street barbecues that take place almost every weekend in a different part of the city.
-In February/early March, you will find a “calçotada” (the name for these barbecues) on:
+Locals will buy all the ingredients and head out to the countryside to hold their own barbecues.
+If you’re on vacation, there are many restaurants across Barcelona in February that offer calçots.
+But if you want to really get into the spirit of the season, you should visit one of the street barbecues that take place almost every weekend in a different part of the city.